TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 We were standing in the middle of the Vakil Bazaar in Shiraz, Iran.

-Only a few moments before I had met the eyes of a young couple and we had nodded to each other.
+Only a few moments before, I had met the eyes of a young couple, and we had nodded at each other.
 That was all it took.
-Instantly we were in conversation.
+Instantly, we were in conversation.

 “Kojast?” they asked, “From where?”